England inflict first-ever 3-0 home Test whitewash on Pakistan

 Stokes was also bold in his captaincy, setting a tantalising 343-run target for Pakistan in Rawalpindi and then setting unusual fields to get wickets.

-"It's perfect," said Stokes of the 3-0 result.
-"We've got a process we want to play but the challenge was the different pitches for every Test."
+"We've got a process we want to play but the challenge was the different pitches for every Test," he said

-Although the batters shone on Pakistan's run-friendly wickets, he also had praise for his bowlers.

-Player-of-the-series Harry Brook, who accumulated 468 runs with three hundreds, was also singled out by Stokes.
+"I know it’s a cliched thing, but being out in the subcontinent is one of the hardest places to do it."

+Stokes singled out Brook, the man of the match in Karachi and player of the series.

-"Every person has stood up at some point, but Brook has been unbelievable.
-He's set Pakistan on fire... the calmness and belief is high class."
+"Every person has stood up at some point, but Brook has been unbelievable for us.
+He's set Pakistan on fire, the calmness and belief is high class."

-Disconsolate Pakistan skipper Babar Azam said his side were only "good in patches".
+Brook finished with 468 runs that included three hundreds -- the most in the series.

+Stokes also had warm words for leg-spinner Rehan Ahmed, who at 18 years and 128 days became England's youngest Test player and then the youngest in the world to take five wickets on debut.

 Pakistan's problems were compounded by injuries to their fast bowlers, with Shaheen Shah Afridi ruled out before the series with a knee injury.